yberreby/kyzel/README.md

 For researchers / ML engineers:
 - [X] **Distribution drift paranoia**: we do our best to minimize distribution drift between pretrained public models and our approach, in order to fine-tune with less data and less computing power, and get better results in inference.
 - [X] **Constrained generation**: we use a custom `LogitsProcessor` to enforce correct formatting, minimizing "cosmetic" failures where the model has the right spirit but the wrong letter.
+  - [X] **Rejection sampling**: supervised QLoRA fine-tuning on logs of satisfactory sessions is a simple yet effective way of steering the model.
 - [X] **On-device fine-tuning with [Unsloth](https://unsloth.ai/)**: none of this would be possible without their excellent work.
   - [X] **SFT with QLoRA**
   - [ ] **Low-data RL with DPO**